archcoding-books/papers/storage/bigtable/bigtable.md

 ### 5.4 Compactions

 As write operations execute, the size of the memtable in-creases.
 When the memtable size reaches a threshold, thememtable is frozen, a new memtable is created, and thefrozen memtable is converted to an SSTable and writtento GFS.
 This minor compaction process has two goals:it shrinks the memory usage of the tablet server, and itreduces the amount of data that has to be read from thecommit log during recovery if this server dies.
-Incom-ing read and write operations can continue while com-pactions occur.
+Incoming read and write operations can continue while com-pactions occur.

 Every minor compaction creates a new SSTable.
 If thisbehavior continued unchecked, read operations mightneed to merge updates from an arbitrary number ofSSTables.
 Instead, we bound the number of such filesby periodically executing a merging compaction in thebackground.
 A merging compaction reads the contentsof a few SSTables and the memtable, and writes out anew SSTable.
 The input SSTables and memtable can bediscarded as soon as the compaction has finished.A merging compaction that rewrites all SSTablesinto exactly one SSTable is called a major compaction.SSTables produced by non-major compactions can con-tain special deletion entries that suppress deleted data inolder SSTables that are still live.
 A major compaction,on the other hand, produces an SSTable that containsno deletion information or deleted data.
 Bigtable cy-cles through all of its tablets and regularly applies majorcompactions to them.
 These major compactions allowBigtable to reclaim resources used by deleted data, andalso allow it to ensure that deleted data disappears fromthe system in a timely fashion, which is important forservices that store sensitive data.

 ## 6 Refinements

 The implementation described in the previous sectionrequired a number of refinements to achieve the highperformance, availability, and reliability required by ourusers.
-This section describes portions of the implementa-tion in more detail in order to highlight these refinements.
+This section describes portions of the implementation in more detail in order to highlight these refinements.

 ### Locality groups

 Clients can group multiple column families together intoa locality group.
 A separate SSTable is generated foreach locality group in each tablet.
 Segregating columnfamilies that are not typically accessed together into sep-arate locality groups enables more efficient reads.
 Forexample, page metadata in Webtable (such as languageand checksums) can be in one locality group, and thecontents of the page can be in a different group: an application that wants to read the metadata does not need to read through all of the page contents.
-In addition, some useful tuning parameters can be specified on a per-locality group basis.
+In addition, some useful tuning parameters can be specified on a perlocality group basis.
 For example, a lo cality group can be declared to be in-memory.
 SSTables for in-memory locality groups are loaded lazily into the memory of the tablet server.
 Once loaded, column fam ilies that belong to such locality groups can be read without accessing the disk.
 This feature is useful for